 Freezing Pork Tamales Rojos

-- Place cooled tamales into labeled freezer bags.
+- Place cooled tamales in labeled freezer bags.

 Reheating Pork Tamales Rojos

-- Microwave: Place tamales in a microwave-safe dish with a damp paper towel.
-Heat for 1-2 minutes on high, checking frequently.
+- Microwave: Wrap a tamale in a damp paper towel and microwave for 1-2 minutes on high until hot.

-- Stovetop: Place tamales in a steamer basket over boiling water.
-Steam for about 10-15 minutes until warmed.
+- Stovetop: Steam tamales in a steamer basket over boiling water for about 10-15 minutes.

 Frequently Asked Questions

-How do I make the masa for Pork Tamales Rojos?
+How do I make Pork Tamales Rojos vegetarian?

-Can I use other meats in Pork Tamales Rojos?
+Can I use other meats for Pork Tamales Rojos?

 Final Thoughts